x00Pavel/x00Pavel.github.io/_pages/projects.md

 This page is dedicated to my most interest personal and open source projects I've done during my career in IT.
 Projects are grouped by area of IT and type of the application.
-> Several projects are team projects were I was a project lead.
+> Several projects are team projects where I was a project lead.

 ---